What’s on in Devon in July 2026

 Read on for the brilliant Devon events and activities being laid on for families this month!

-Summer of Play at National Trust properties
+Summer fun at National Trust properties

 Participating properties include: